brentlintner/linus/TRACKER.md

 * Try out other models like Claude using a dedicated vertex AI instance
 * Try turning down the temperature for more focused responses, maybe helps wrapping?
 (SET TO 0.4 to 0.6)
-* Explore getting the LLM to consistently examine it's changes and consider if it made any mistakes
 * For very long conversation histories, consider summarizing earlier parts of the conversation.
-* For very large projects, consider using an external memory mechanism like a vector database (with embeddings generated).
 * Potentiall start asking for diffs instead of full files, if file-by-file + part-by-part isn't feasible enough)
 * If you have exceptionally large files, consider breaking them into smaller chunks and providing them to the LLM separately.
 * You could add more metadata to your JSON directory structure, such as timestamps, types, function/class summaries.